The National Climate Change Information System Documentation

 NCCRD, NDAO, VMS, MAP

-So that you have the path: C:/inetpub/wwwroot/
+So that you have the path: C:/inetpub/wwwroot/, for each app.

 For the purpose of this walkthrough we’re using NCCRD as an example, the following steps need to be carried out for NDAO, CSA, MAP and VMS as well.